Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Introduction and main statement

+are tight.
+Here $\mathcal{L}(d)$ means the law of $d$.
+These properties are shown in Proposition~\ref{Prop:Holder} below. \end{enumerate}

-Let us also mention that subsequential limits are consistent with the Weyl scaling: for a function $f$ in the Cameron-Martin space of the Gaussian free field $h$, for any coupling $(h,d)$ associated to a subsequential limit of $(h, \lambda_{\sqrt{\delta}}^{-1} e^{\xi p_{\frac{\delta}{2}} * h} ds)$, the couplings $(h,d)$ and $(h+f,e^{\xi f} \cdot d)$ are mutually absolutely continuous with respect to each other and the associated Radon-Nikod\'ym derivative is the one of the first marginal.
+Let us also mention that subsequential limits are consistent with the Weyl scaling: for a function $f$ in the Cameron-Martin space of the Gaussian free field $h$, for any coupling $(h,d)$ associated to a subsequential limit of the sequence of laws of $((h, \lambda_{\sqrt{\delta}}^{-1} e^{\xi p_{\frac{\delta}{2}} * h} ds))_{\delta>0}$, the couplings $(h,d)$ and $(h+f,e^{\xi f} \cdot d)$ are mutually absolutely continuous with respect to each other and the associated Radon-Nikod\'ym derivative is the one of the first marginal.
+This can be proved using similar arguments to those of \cite[Section~7]{DF18}.
+An analogue of this property for the Liouville measure together with the conservation of the Liouville volume average is enough to characterize the Liouville measure, as seen by Shamov in \cite{Shamov16}.